hse-cs-ami/yabloko-public/tasks.md

 Instead, it [reads your program file](https://gitlab.myltsev.ru/caos/hw/yabloko/-/blob/main/proc.c#L53) into memory, reserving just enough pages that it fits.
-If you create a large `.bss` with (for example) `static char zeroes[8000]`, then accessing `zeroes[7000]` will cause a page fault (try this out).
+If you create a large `.bss` with (for example) `static char zeroes[8000]`, then accessing `zeroes[7000]` will cause a page fault (try running the program in `user/bss.c` by typing `run bss` at the Yabloko prompt).

 Fix this by parsing the header of the executable file and mapping the required amount of pages.
 We already have the header structure `hdr` in [proc.c](https://gitlab.myltsev.ru/caos/hw/yabloko/-/blob/main/proc.c#L58).